 Mt.
 Parnassus (Parnassos) Tours and Tickets

-🎧 Available Audio Guides (15)
+🎧 Available audio guides (15)

 Mount Parnassus is a mountain of limestone in central Greece that towers above Delphi, north of the Gulf of Corinth, and offers scenic views of the surrounding olive groves and countryside.
 According to Greek mythology, this mountain was sacred to Dionysus and the Dionysian mysteries; it was also sacred to Apollo and the Corycian nymphs, and it was the home of the Muses.
 The mountain was also favored by the Dorians.
 It is suggested that the name derives from parnassas, the possessive adjective of the Luwian word parna meaning house, or specifically temple, so the name effectively means the mountain of the house of the god.
 The significant biodiversity, both in flora and in fauna, led the authorities to the establishment of the National Park of Parnassus in 1938, the year when the systematic mining of bauxite started.
 The Park comprises a landscape of 15,000 hectares (36,000 acres) spreading on the mountainous region between Delphi, Arachova and Agoriani.
 Among the endemic flora species under protection are the Cephalonian fir tree and the Parnassian peony (Paeonia parnassica).
 In the Park sojourn prey birds and wolves, boars, badgers and weasels.
 The slopes of Mount Parnassus are composed of two ski sections, Kellaria and Fterolakka, which together make up the largest ski center in Greece.
 A smaller ski center (only two drag lifts) called Gerontovrahos is across a ridge from Kellaria.
 Parnassus is mined for its abundant supply of bauxite which is converted to aluminium oxide and then to aluminium.
 The construction of the ski resort started in 1975 and was completed in 1976, when the first two drag lifts operated in Fterolaka.
 In 1981 the construction of a new ski area was completed in Kelaria, while in winter season 1987–1988 the chair lift Hermes started operating and connected the two ski areas.
 Both ski resorts continued expanding and in 1993 the first high-speed quad in Greece was installed, named Hercules.
 In 2014–2015 two new hybrid lifts were installed along with a new eight-seater, replacing the old infrastructure.
 Today the Ski Center operates with 16 lifts, two hybrid ski lifts which combine an eight-seater Cabin and a six-seater chair, an eight-seater Cabin, a 4-seater chair lift, a 2-seater chair lift, 6 drag lifts and four baby lifts.
 The ski center boasts 25 marked ski runs and about 15 ski routes of 36 km (22 mi) total length while the longest run is 4 km (2 mi).